linode/manager/GETTING_STARTED.md

 # Getting Started

-1. Fork this repository, then clone your fork to your local machine.
+1. Fork this repository.
+2. Clone your fork to your local machine.
-2. Go to [cloud.linode.com/profile/clients](https://cloud.linode.com/profile/clients) and click "Add an OAuth App".
-Enter a label and set the callback URL to `http://localhost:3000/oauth/callback`.
-Once the app has been created, copy the ID (not the secret).
+3. Go to [cloud.linode.com/profile/clients](https://cloud.linode.com/profile/clients) and click "Add an OAuth App".
+4. Enter a label and set the callback URL to `http://localhost:3000/oauth/callback`.
+5. After your OAuth App has been created, copy the ID (not the secret).
-3. In `packages/manager` , copy the contents of `.env.example` and paste them into a new file called `.env`.
-Set `REACT_APP_CLIENT_ID` to the ID from step 2.\
+6. In `packages/manager` , copy the contents of `.env.example` and paste them into a new file called `.env`.
+7. In `.env` set `REACT_APP_CLIENT_ID` to the ID from step 2.
-4. Install Node.js v14.15.4.
+8. Install Node.js 14.15.4.
 We recommend using [Node Version Manager](https://github.com/nvm-sh/nvm) (nvm):

 ```bash